BuddyPlatform/parse-on-buddy-cli/README.md

 ### Directory Structure

-Cloud code needs to live in a single .js file named `main.js`, and it needs to be in a directory named `cloud`.
+Cloud code requires at least one JavaScript file, `main.js`.
+Other files can be included along with directory hierarchies such as `node_modules`.
 Static files need to be in a sibling directory named `public`.
 Here is the required directory structure:

 ```
 .
 +-- cloud
 |   +-- main.js
+|   +-- foo.js
+|   +-- node_modules/...
 +-- public
 |   +-- sample.txt
 |   +-- etc.